nicodewet/asp-dotnet-zero-timing-gitpitch/PITCHME.md

 - MCSEs instead of CS degrees during [dot-com bubble (~ 1997 - 2001)](https://en.wikipedia.org/wiki/Dot-com_bubble).
 - At the end of 2010s beware of cloud certifications and "certified cloud consultants".
 Cloud bubble.
-- Many IT advisors still out there from Dot-com bubble days that didn't even bother with MCSE.
+- Many IT advisors, including architects, still out there from Dot-com bubble days that didn't even bother with MCSE.

+Note:

-Note: Worth noting to the audience that I did recently do the AWS Solutions Architect certification.
+Worth noting to the audience that I did recently do the AWS Solutions Architect certification, but it not all I've got by any means.

+Worth noting the effect on team morale in cases where sponsors choose to use the advise of incompetent, unqualified, inexperienced IT consultants, of which there are many.

 ---